ritvikindupuri/Orbitwatch-final-/README.md

 *   If a satellite follows standard Keplerian physics (learned during training), the reconstruction error is near 0.
 *   If a satellite performs an unannounced maneuver or drifts (station-keeping error), the error spikes.

+### 4. Training Strategy & Robustness
+To ensure the model is production-grade and robust against overfitting:
+*   **Regime Mixing:** The ingestion pipeline fetches both **LEO** (Low Earth Orbit) and **GEO** (Geostationary) datasets.
+This forces the model to learn a generalized representation of orbital mechanics rather than overfitting to the high speed of LEO objects.
+*   **Information Bottleneck:** By compressing 6 input features into a 3-neuron latent space, we mathematically force the model to discard noise and retain only the core physical correlations.
+*   **Early Stopping:** Training is capped at 30 epochs to prevent the network from memorizing specific TLE sets (overfitting to the snapshot).

 ---